elmq0022/elmq0022.github.io-src/content/ChipyBlogPost03.md

 # TLDR
 With a little help from JQuery the final bits of my project came together with a multiple choice quiz implemented as a single page application.
-Additionally, my EC2 depolyment is now a single shell command thanks to Fabric and some very straight foward python scripting.
+Additionally, my EC2 deployment is now a single shell command thanks to Fabric and some very straight forward python scripting.

 # Life on the Frontend
-The last major feature I wanted to add to hanyu.pro was a multiple choice quiz inmplemented as a single page application.
+The last major feature I wanted to add to hanyu.pro was a multiple choice quiz implemented as a single page application.
 There are a lot of JavaScript frameworks these days.
 So many that's it could be hard to pick.
-But the JSON handeling and DOM manipulation I needed were rather minimal, so I just stuck with JQuery.
+But the JSON handling and DOM manipulation I needed were rather minimal, so I just stuck with JQuery.

-# Handeling JSON with Django and JQuery
+# Handling JSON with Django and JQuery
 The changes needed to make a Django view function work with JSON data aren't all that bad.
 First, I gave my Quiz Model a toJSON method that change returns a JSON representation of a quiz instance.
 Second, instead of rendering and returning a template the five function now return an HTTP response with JSON content type as seen below.